swiftlang/vscode-swift/docs/remote-dev.md

 # Visual Studio Code Remote Development

 [VSCode Remote Development](https://code.visualstudio.com/docs/remote/containers) allows you to run your code and environment in a container.
 This is especially useful for Swift when developing on macOS and deploying to Linux.
 You can ensure there are no compatibility issues in Foundation when running your code.
+The extension also works with [GitHub Codespaces](https://github.com/features/codespaces) to allow you to write your code on the web.

 ## Requirements